Phuire-Research/Stratimux/ActionStrategy.md

 # Action Strategy
+### Abstract
-An alternative name for this Pattern that would be more Literal would be Action Tree Strategy.
-But even within that Scope the Composition of this Data Structure Includes the ability to Trace Back to Previous Nodes and Likewise via the DecisionNode parameter, the Ability to Describe an N-Tree.
+An alternative name for this Pattern that would be more Literal would be: Action Tree Strategy.
+But even within that Scope the Composition of this Data Structure Includes the ability to Trace Back to Previous Nodes and Likewise via an additional **decisionNode** parameter, the Ability to further expand the Data Pattern to describe an N-Tree.

 The staked effect of this Data Structure is a Structure that is Capable of Mapping the Internal Structure of some Neural Network.
 But the Origination of this Design was for the Utilization of Programmers to Describe their Own Decision Making Process.
 As the Scope of this Pattern in Combination with a Stored ActionList is a Array that can be Flattened into a Sequential Series of Steps or a Paragraph.
 But was originally intended as a Method of Troubleshooting this Pattern in a Complex Computation Environment.
 That it happens to Match the Composition of a Paragraph was an Accidental Discovery at the Time of its Creation some Five Years Ago.